NuNetwork/documentation/_kb/rpc-api.md

 `getrawtransaction <txid> [verbose=0]`

-If verbose=0, returns a string that is
+If `verbose=0`, returns serialized, hex-encoded data for transaction txid.
+If `verbose` is non-zero, returns a JSON Object containing information about the transaction.
+Returns an error if \<txid\> is unknown.

 ### getreceivedbyaccount